 |1 arc second2 (~30m2)||3 arc second2 (~90m2)|

-designed to run as a standard CGI script on a
+This Python script is designed to run as a standard CGI script on a webserver.

-be altered to use 1" (30m) tiles by changing all references in the following lines 163/167ff
+By default, it uses SRTM 3" (90m2) tiles, but can be altered to use 1" (30m2) tiles by changing all references in the

 # Relative path to tiles

 Path = SRTM3Path

 # Unzipped file name template

 ZName = SRTM3ZipName